huggingface/datasets/docs/source/loading_datasets.rst

 Loading datasets offline
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each dataset builder (e.g. "squad") is a python script that is downloaded and cached from either from the 🤗Datasets GitHub repository or from the `HuggingFace Hub <https://huggingface.co/datasets>`__.
+Each dataset builder (e.g. "squad") is a python script that is downloaded and cached from either from the 🤗 Datasets GitHub repository or from the `HuggingFace Hub <https://huggingface.co/datasets>`__.
 Only the ``text``, ``csv``, ``json`` and ``pandas`` builders are included in ``datasets`` without requiring external downloads.

 Therefore if you don't have an internet connection you can't load a dataset that is not packaged with ``datasets``, unless the dataset is already cached.